elastic/rally/docs/command_line_reference.rst

  ::

-   esrally --pipeline=from-distribution --distribution-repository=snapshot --distribution-version=5.0.0-SNAPSHOT
+   esrally --distribution-repository=snapshot --distribution-version=6.0.0-SNAPSHOT

-This will benchmark the latest 5.0.0 snapshot build of Elasticsearch that is available in the Sonatype repository.
+This will benchmark the latest 6.0.0 snapshot build of Elasticsearch that is available in the Sonatype repository.

 ``report-format``
 ~~~~~~~~~~~~~~~~~